Dry January? Try these 9 tasty non-alcoholic drinks instead

 Wilfred's and Ghia are two non-alcoholic beverage brands encouraging you to experiment with your hangover-free mixology.

-This woman-owned beverage brand is a relative newcomer to the non-al beverage scene, originally offering a single highly 'gramable product: the incredibly refreshing Ghia non-alcoholic aperitif.
+This woman-owned beverage brand is like a social media celebrity in the non-al beverage scene, originally offering a highly 'gramable product: the incredibly refreshing Ghia non-alcoholic aperitif.
 Inspired by the European tradition of enjoying a "slow-sipping and fast-talking" drink to kickstart the appetite at the beginning of a meal, Ghia is herbaceous, but not overpowering, with major Campari vibes.

 Every order includes an informative (and beautiful) recipe zine featuring recommendations for enjoying your new aperitif.
-I tried Ghia over ice with sparkling water and a twist of lemon—the resulting drink was somewhat bitter, very crushable, and definitely felt like I was drinking a cocktail.
+We tried Ghia over ice with sparkling water and a twist of lemon—the resulting drink was somewhat bitter, very crushable, and definitely felt like we were drinking a cocktail.

-For those looking to make the perfect Aperol Spritz sans booze, reach for a bottle of Wifred's.
+For those looking to make the perfect Aperol Spritz sans booze, reach for a bottle of Wilfred's.
 This alcohol-free spirit has notes of rosemary, orange peel, and clove paired with top notes of bright rhubarb.
-When paired with some quality tonic water (we love this Fever Tree tonic)or a non-al sparkling wine, you've got yourself a Sprtiz fit for the Italian Riviera.
+When paired with some quality tonic water (we love this Fever Tree tonic) or a non-al sparkling wine, you've got yourself a Spritz fit for the Italian Riviera.

 Non-alcoholic wine

-Non-alcoholic wines like Acid League and Töst are perfect for your next dinner party.
+Non-alcoholic wines like Proxies and Noughty are perfect for your next dinner party.

-If you're looking for a non-alcoholic sparkling option that won't make you feel like you're sitting at the kid's table—looking at you, Martinelli's Sparkling Cider—check out Töst (pronounced like "toast" with a bad German accent).
+If you're looking for a non-alcoholic sparkling option that won't make you feel like you're sitting at the kid's table—looking at you, Martinelli's Sparkling Cider—check out Noughty's Sparkling Chardonnay.
 This dry sparkling refresher was created with positive, inclusive celebrations in mind, so that folks abstaining from alcohol could enjoy social gatherings without missing out on the bubbly.

 Non-alcoholic beer